rgaiacs/numfocus-2017-grant/body.md

 translate some of the SC&DC's lesson to Portuguese, train at least 100 Brazilian researchers in FOSS tools they can use on their work and in turn push Open Science forward.
-A long term benefit of this proposal is make interventions such as this one unnecessary since Brazilian universities and research centres will be SC&DC partners.
+A long term benefit is
+make interventions such as this one unnecessary since Brazilian institutions will be SC&DC partners.
 A complimentary benefit is that we will increase the number of users of other NumFOCUS sponsored and affiliates projects who can be contributors or maintainers in the future.